pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 **Overview**

-- Note: This version is only compatible to pascom 19 and newer servers
+- Note: This version is only compatible to **pascom 19 and newer servers**

-New features when using a pascom 19.14 server:
+**New features when using a pascom 19.14 server:**

-- Support for video Intercom systems
+- Support for video Intercom systems.
-- Using the desktop client, iOS/Android devices can now be selected as the preferred device and remote controlled
+- Using the desktop client, iOS/Android devices can now be selected as the preferred device and remote controlled.
-- Added file transfer preview and chat logging
+- Added file transfer preview and chat logging .
-- Added file transfer capabilites for iOS/Android devices
+- Added file transfer capabilites for iOS/Android devices.

 New Features:

-- Improved search feature with as-you-type live search
+- Improved search feature with as-you-type live search.
-- Conference calls are now displayed in a single notification
+- Conference calls are now displayed in a single notification.
-- iOS/Android: Added in call speaker toggle to change between Bluetooth, In-built, Handsfree
+- iOS/Android: Added in call speaker toggle to change between Bluetooth, In-built, Handsfree.
-- iOS/Android: Added screen rotation for video calls
+- iOS/Android: Added screen rotation for video calls.
-- Kuando Busylight now works with more devices other than just the pascom Softphone
+- Kuando Busylight now works with more devices other than just the pascom Softphone.
-- Outbound calls can now be ended using the “Smart Offhook” shortcut
+- Outbound calls can now be ended using the “Smart Offhook” shortcut.
-- Phone numbers are recognized in chats and are clickable
+- Phone numbers are recognized in chats and are clickable.
-- Improve performance on Windows inside RDP/Terminal Server environments
+- Improve performance on Windows inside RDP/Terminal Server environments.
-- Improved dialog for setting call redirections
+- Improved dialog for setting call redirections.
-- Android: System DND settings are now handled correctly
+- Android: System DND settings are now handled correctly.
-- Improved support for iPads
+- Improved support for iPads.

 **Tickets**